Kishore-SR/Shiksha-Sankalp/README.md

 ## About Hackathon

-This project was developed as part of the **Innovation 4 Education Equity Hackathon**, organized by ShikshaLokam under the **Shikshagraha** movement.
+This project was developed as part of the **Innovation 4 Education Equity Hackathon**, organized by *`Shiksha Lokam`* under the **Shikshagraha** movement.
 The hackathon aims to uplift 1 million public schools by 2030 through localized action, collective leadership and systemic change.

 ## Theme

 We chose **Theme 2: "Shiksha Chaupal - Understanding the Stories from the Ground"**.
 This theme focuses on documenting and empowering grassroots education initiatives led by women’s collectives, which play a crucial role in improving education equity.

 `Shiksha Sankalp - A Commitment to Education`
-Our project, **Shiksha Sankalp**, provides a platform to record, analyze and scale these efforts.
+Our project **Shiksha Sankalp**, provides a platform to record, analyze and scale these efforts.

 [![Project Link](https://img.shields.io/badge/Project%20Link-37a779?style=for-the-badge)](https://shikshasankalp.vercel.app/)  &nbsp;
 [![Hackathon VIDEO](https://img.shields.io/badge/Demo%20VIDEO-%23FF0000.svg?style=for-the-badge&logo=YouTube&logoColor=white)](https://youtu.be/)